 What happens if an employee passes a follow-up check?

-If an employee passes a follow-up right to work check, this means that they have been able to satisfactorily prove that they have an ongoing right to work in the UK.
-For the employer, if the Home Office then discovers that an overseas national is working illegally, but the check has been conducted correctly, they will not be given a civil penalty for that worker.
+If an employee passes a follow-up right to work check, this means that they have been able to satisfactorily prove that they currently have the right to work in the UK.

 To establish if a verification check needs to be requested from the ‘Use the Employer Checking Service’, and to submit a check if an existing employee cannot show their documents or online immigration status, employers can use the online tool at GOV.UK.